 A serious problem?

 However, it may be apparent to any regular visitor to Bukit Cerakah who keeps his/her eyes open, that many of the original forest trees have since died or toppled down, and there is no question this dieback is quite alarming and is NOT natural.
 In a natural state, a tropical forest is supposed to maintain equilibrium between growth/life and mortality, but here, mortality seems to be unusually high, certainly in the past few years.
 Trees here are dying faster than can be replaced, for reasons yet unknown.
-In a future post, I will elaborate on this negative phenomenon.
+There used to be canopy walk here that is long gone, possibly due to the deaths of the supporting trees.
+In a future post, I will elaborate more on this negative phenomenon.

 The forest and attractions

-Bukit Cerakah is still considered a relic patch of coastal Red Meranti-Keruing forest, and possibly one of the few intact patches on the West Coast featuring this specific sub-type.
+Bukit Cerakah is still considered a relic patch of coastal lowland Red Meranti-Keruing forest, and possibly one of the few intact patches on the entire West Coast of Peninsular Malaysia (featuring this specific sub-type).
+Within Selangor, it is likely the only significant area of flat lowland rainforest remaining (below 100m asl).
+Here, you get a glimpse of how the Klang Valley used to be like – many years ago.
 As for wildlife, the visitor can still expect to spot a variety of common lowland forest birds, insects, and small mammals like langurs, macaques, squirrels, and monitor lizards.

-The assortment of arboretums, plantations, ponds, a mini zoo, and a temperate season house, all of which are interlinked by a network of tarred roads, still continue to draw in visitors daily; the main attractions seem to be bicycle riding, paintball, and outdoor activities (like flying fox) offered by a local outfit called Skytrex.
+The assortment of arboretums, plantations, ponds, lakes, a mini zoo, and a temperate “Four Season House”, all of which are interlinked by a network of tarred roads, still continue to draw in visitors daily; the main attractions seem to be bicycle riding, paintball, and outdoor activities (like flying fox) offered by a local outfit called Skytrex.
 The mini zoo used to house a pair of Seladang (Bos gaurus) in an enclosure, but they were not present anymore during my latest visit.

 There are two old dams in the forest, namely the Sungai Baru and Sungai Air Kuning dams, which used to supply water to certain parts of Klang up till the 1950s, although long disused by now.
 Instead, both dams now provide opportunities for the avid angler.
 There is also a 3 km trail linking the dams, although I am not sure if the trail is already overgrown.
 Additionally, there is a mysterious old tunnel in the vicinity of the Sungai Air Kuning dam, which has been sealed up already, and is believed to be built before or during the Second World War.
 The tunnel is said to be infested with snakes.

 Accommodation is limited and many of the facilities are already defunct and dilapidated due to lack of maintenance (despite growing numbers of visitors, according to the official website).
-But all that can be forgiven if you are visiting for the “nature experience”.
+But all that can be forgiven IF you are just visiting for the “semi-wild nature experience”.
 It is one of those few places where you can still experience an authentic rainforest experience which is just a stone’s throw away from the hustle and bustle of the city.

 The official website of the park is located HERE.